Gilson Road Cemetery – ‘Vampire’ mist

-So, when we see something like the eerie mist in this photograph, we get very excited about it.
+So, when I see something like the eerie mist in this photograph, I get very excited about it.

 I’m not claiming that this mist is an anomaly.
-I don’t know what it is, but it’s definitely rising up from a haunted grave where we get our strangest “ghost photos.”
+I don’t know what it is, but it’s definitely rising up from one of the haunted graves where we get our strangest “ghost photos.”

 This was taken at Gilson Road Cemetery, Nashua, NH, on 26 Nov 1999, at about 6 p.m.
 The grave belongs to Rufus Lawrence.